Wells Fargo seeks to shore up reputation in wake of scandal

 The top Democrat on the banking committee, Ohio’s Senator Sherrod Brown, wants the panel to probe deeper than a single hearing, "so we can get answers on how this massive fraud happened, what’s being done to make customers whole, and how to put safeguards in place to protect against its recurrence."

-(Writing by Michael Erman; editing by Carmel Crimmins and Cynthia Osterman)
+(Writing by Michael Erman; Editing by Cynthia Osterman and Alan Crosby)